cms-WebDesign/LinkTree/README.md

 ```
 Once the container is up and the admin account is created head on over to the /admin/ tab and login.

 Once logged in the user can customize the links, background, colors, or text on the page to their choosing.
+Simply save the changes and the website will be updated with the new changes.

 # License
 The MIT License (MIT)